 A native Californian, Julie has lived in Israel since 2012.
-Gidon Lev is her life partner of seven years.
+Gidon Lev is her life partner.

-Julie is the force behind the viral social media account of her life partner, Holocaust survivor Gidon Lev.
-Compelling content and meaningful engagement about Holocaust education and human rights advocacy have educated millions of TikTok users and attracted significant press coverage for @thetrueadventures.
+Julie is the force behind the viral social media accounts of her life partner, Holocaust survivor Gidon Lev.
+Her innovative, compelling content and meaningful engagement about Holocaust education and human rights advocacy have educated millions of social media users and attracted significant press coverage for @thetrueadventures.
 Julie worked closely with gaming pioneer Luc Bernard to create a multi-panel display about Gidon Lev and the Theresienstadt concentration camp in Fortnite's Voices of the Forgotten Museum.

 Creating connections and community between content creators and their digital allies in the fight against antisemitism, Julie works with researchers at Hebrew University, the ADL, and Combatting Antisemitism Online to advocate for a safer online experience for minorities.
 She has spoken at the European Jewish Association in Prague and led workshops for Holocaust educators at Yad Vashem and content creators at Holocaust memorial sites in Germany, Poland, and Belarus.